bernatferragut/FutureWeb-blog/_posts/13-12-16-VR - 3 First Games Conclusions.md

 > Effects with realistic physics in 3D like rain, wind sound, lights work very well but use just when they really can help.

-**7.Jumping, if you know you are going to jump, can work (It’s like the head prepares for it in advance) (*NOT RECOMMENDED because different kind of people can get motion sickness)**
+**7.Jumping, if you know you are going to jump, can work (It’s like the head prepares for it in advance)** (*NOT RECOMMENDED because different kind of people can get motion sickness)**

 > Although Jumping / going upstairs still being a big no in the VR community.
 Depending how is designed maybe can work
 > I've been 'jumping' quite a lot in VR recently and more experimentation has to be done.
 It's about to find the 'right' settings.

-**8.Music is very important in 2D and 3D it puts the personality and immersion to the game.
+**8.Music is very important in 2D and 3D it puts the personality and immersion to the game**

 > 2D and 3D Music are super important, they give the other 50% into the Experience.
 More experimentation with 3D effects needed.

-**9.Colors and textures can be very simple (flat shadding with occlusion ) / Harmonious color palettes can simply work
+**9.Colors and textures can be very simple (flat shadding with occlusion ) / Harmonious color palettes can simply work**

 > Flat, simple, well balanced color scales work very well instead of heavy textured areas.